webresto/core/docs/Discounts.md

 ### to do:
 1. Add condition, action, displayGroupDiscount, displayGroupDish abstract methods and implementation
-2. Check DiscountAdapter.apply(...), DiscountAdapter.checkDiscount(...)
-DiscountAdapter.add() methods
+2. Add discount to Order
-3. Add discount to Order
+3. tests